oscardybabaphd/customedatatable/README.md

 # DataTable Demo App

-This is a demo data table application using Angular7 ,Node.js and express
+This is a demo(CRUD) data table application using Angular7 ,Node.js and express
 ## Prerequisites
 - Node.js
 - Express.js